react-z/react-native-emojipicker/README.md

 ## Props

 #### `onEmojiSelected` (required)
-Handler returns the emoji character selected from the emoji picker.
+Handler returns the unicode emoji character ⚽️ selected from the emoji picker.

 #### `visible`
 Opacity to show or hide the picker.
 Defaults to `true`.